-Sasha Zamler-Carhart (1975) is a French-born composer, singer, and scholar specialized in contemporary and medieval music.
+Sasha Zamler-Carhart (1975) is a New York-based composer, singer, and scholar specialized in contemporary and medieval music.

 Sasha holds a BA in linguistics and philosophy (Stanford), an MA in linguistics (Stanford), an MMus in music composition (University of London - Royal Holloway), a diploma in music composition (Royal Conservatoire The Hague) and a law degree (Stanford Law School).

-He is the founder and vocalist of Zamler-Carhart/Rauh/Greenberg (voice, guitar, glockenspiel), a New York-based chamber improv band that sets poetic texts to a contemporary vibe, and whose sound Muhal Richard Abrams once called “delicious”.
-The band has a particular focus on the Byzantine kontakia of Romanos the Melodist and on troubadour poetry.
+He is the founder and vocalist of Zamler-Carhart/Rauh/Greenberg (voice, electric guitar, glockenspiel), a New York chamber improv band that sets poetic texts to a contemporary vibe, and whose sound Muhal Richard Abrams once called “delicious”.
+The band has a particular focus on medieval poetry, such as Byzantine kontakia and troubadour verse.

 Several composers have written operas and song cycles for Sasha’s tenor/haute-contre voice (Jason Cady, Andrew Noseworthy, Samn Johnson, Kyle Tieman-Strauss).